genejones/avr-rascal/README.md

 Update your Arduino program auto-magically through the power of Electric Imp!

+Server.C runs on the Imp Agent, flashChip.c runs on the Imp.

+Both are untested, though server.c can successfully run github queries...

 Due to the difficulty of obtaining the firmware.hex with the normal Arduino IDE (and the lack of easy git support), I reccomend using [InoTool](http://inotool.org/).
 With Ino, the process is very, very simple: